esh6597/paper-drip-full/README.md

 This isn't a newfangled library or anything like that; Paper Drip is just a React SPA that includes a store, blog, user accounts, forums and more.

+### Current Features/Features in Development:

+These are features that were already in the original website or features that will be added over the course of the next few weeks:

+- User account tiers (Standard, Moderator, Author, Admin)
+- User login, 3rd party login, user settings
+- Visually functional shop and database (no ecommerce support yet)
+- About page with ability to contact the site owner
+- Blog page that allows approved authors to post to
+- Page search feature via tags and keywords

+### Planned Features:

+These are features that I intend on adding over the next few months, though they are all tentative and subject to change.

+- Functional shop: eCommerce support
+- Forums that make use of the Moderator account tier
+- Non-endless pages: overflow pages are hidden or navigable via extra pages
+- Newsletter features

 ### Package Scripts

 When running CLIENT-SIDE code, feel free to use the yarn/npm about command